Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

 * psFormula: is the matching fomula "treat ~ covariate1 + covariate2 + ..."

 **Important Note Regarding CEM:** if we look a bit below in the section 9 where we show the results of our comparative of matching methods, we will notice there are no results from the CEM Unfortunately.
-We have encountered an error "subscript out of bounds" while trying to match using CEM MatchIt faction in R. After doing some searches, it turns that is a common bug in the MachIt package as mentioned in: <br/>
+We have encountered an error "subscript out of bounds" while trying to match using CEM MatchIt function in R. After doing some searches, it turns that is a common bug in the MachIt package as mentioned in: <br/>
 https://lists.gking.harvard.edu/pipermail/matchit/2017-August/000733.html <br/>
 https://lists.gking.harvard.edu/pipermail/matchit/2009-April/000271.html <br/>
 https://lists.gking.harvard.edu/pipermail/cem/2013-August/000120.html <br/>